DhanrajVedanth/Woof_app/CONTRIBUTING.md

 Other conduct which could reasonably be considered inappropriate in a professional setting

 - Other Standards with respect to the building code:
-  * Please use code formatters for all the code written  example: Rubocorp (for Ruby) and Pylint (Python)
+  * Please use code formatters for all the code written  example: Rubocorp (for Ruby) and Dart (Android)
   * Create an executable test case for the code written
   * Reuse already available code to avoid redundancy when possible
 ---